cursorless-dev/cursorless/docs/user/README.md

 - `"take identifier"`
 - `"chuck identifier"`

-This scope type is useful with ordinals, allow
+This scope type is useful with ordinals, allowing you to say eg `"last identifier"` to refer to the last identifier on the current line.

 ##### `"paint"`